Robust Privacy: Inference-Stage Privacy through Certified Robustness: Threat Model

-Given $x_{-1}$ and an observed label $y=f(x_1,x_{-1})$, the attacker’s goal is to infer the value of $x_1$ or a narrow plausible range.
-When the model’s decision depends strongly on $x_1$ and only weakly on the remaining attributes (e.g., recommending insulin primarily based on BMI), observing $y$ can yield a tight inference interval for $x_1$.
-This setting motivates our Attribute Privacy Enhancement (APE) analysis, where the assumption that $x_{-1}$ is known provides a conservative baseline for quantifying the attribute-level privacy enhancement induced by RP.
+Given $x_{-1}$ and a prediction $y=f(x_1,x_{-1})$, the attacker's goal is to infer the value of $x_1$ or a narrow plausible range.
+When the model's decision is closely associated with $x_1$ (e.g., recommending insulin primarily based on BMI), observing $y$ can yield a tight inference interval for $x_1$.

-\paragraph{Scenario II: Model Inversion Attack.} In this setting, the attacker does not target a specific sensitive attribute.
-Instead, the attacker aims to reconstruct representative inputs that the model predicts as a chosen target class (i.e., a model inversion attack), thereby revealing visual or semantic characteristics of the private training data.
+\paragraph{Scenario II: Model Inversion} In this setting, the attacker aims to reconstruct inputs that the model consistently predicts as a chosen target class, thereby recovering representative samples from the training data distribution for~that~class.

-Under the label-only constraint, the attacker iteratively queries the model and updates a synthetic input based solely on observed labels.
-For example, in the label-only inversion attack of~\cite{kahla2022label} that we evaluate, the attacker estimates a directional update signal by probing the model with small perturbations to the input and observing whether the predicted label changes.
-The attacker’s objective is to navigate the input space toward regions where the model consistently predicts the target label.
-By reaching such regions, the attacker recovers inputs that expose class-specific features present in the training data.
+Under the label-only constraint, the attacker iteratively queries the model and updates a synthetic input based solely on observed label changes.
+For example, in the label-only inversion attack of~\cite{kahla2022label} that we evaluate, the attacker estimates a directional optimization signal by probing the model with small perturbations around the current input and observing whether the released label changes.
+The attacker's objective is to navigate the input space toward regions where the model consistently predicts the target label.
+By reaching such regions, the attacker recovers inputs that expose class-specific features represented in the training data distribution.

+\paragraph{Scenario III: Model Distillation as a Boundary Case} We consider model distillation as a boundary case for RP.
+In this setting, the attacker submits many inputs, collects the released labels, and trains a student model to approximate the deployed model's global input--output behavior.

+This scenario differs from Scenarios~I and~II in the protection target.
+Scenarios~I and~II concern attribute-level and instance-level leakage: what a released prediction reveals about a particular queried input's attribute, or how released predictions guide reconstruction of representative samples from the training data distribution.
+Model distillation, in contrast, is a function-level extraction attack, which targets the model's global decision behavior aggregated over many queries.
+We include Scenario~III to delineate the scope of RP rather than as a primary threat that RP is intended to mitigate: RP bounds per-prediction leakage (Scenarios~I and~II) and is not intended to stop function-level extraction from aggregated query behavior.